kushaldas/tunir/docs/vagrant.rst

 development systems.
 Now from tunir 0.7 we can use Vagrant boxes to test.
 In Fedora, we can have two different kind of vagrant provider, libvirt, and virtualbox.

-.. note:: The same host can not have both libvirt and virtualbox.
+.. warning:: The same host can not have both libvirt and virtualbox.

+.. note:: Please create /var/run/tunir directory before running vagrant jobs.

 How to install vagrant-libvirt?
 --------------------------------